OxWearables/WearableCollectionTutorial/practicals/prac1-sensor-setup.md

 2. Select `Clear` to wipe the device.
 3. After selecting `Record`, write a session ID number, e.g. `42`.
 4. Change the sampling frequency to 100Hz and the range to +/- 8 g.
-5. Change the recording time to `Immediately on Disconnet`.
+5. Change the recording time to `Immediately on Disconnect`.
 6. Select `Flash during recording`.
 7. Leave the rest to the default settings.